Recovery Guidelines for Pituitary Patients

 - Make certain that you take your medications with food, as many cause nausea on an empty stomach.

 - Many pain medications cause constipation, so stool softeners may be beneficial.

-- Ask your surgeon before taking medications that contain anticoagulant (blood thinning) properties such as ibuprofen or aspirin.
-Your surgeon may prefer that you wait anywhere from 10 days to 4 weeks after surgery before taking blood thinning medications.
+- Ask your surgeon before taking medications that contain anticoagulants (blood-thinning) properties such as ibuprofen or aspirin.
+Your surgeon may prefer that you wait anywhere from 10 days to 4 weeks after surgery before taking blood-thinning medications.

 - Please note that Vicodin and Percocet both contain acetaminophen (Tylenol).
 Do not take Tylenol while you are taking these medications, because taking more than 4,000 mg of Tylenol in a 24-hour period can lead to liver damage.
 Avoid drinking alcohol, driving, and operating heavy machinery while taking prescription narcotic medication for pain.